TheJoshuaEvans/svelte-practice/frontend/README.md

 `build` | Build a production web application bundle `dev` | Start a development web application environment `start` | Serve built web application
-`docker:up` | Convenience alias for the `docker:up` command in the IAC directory `docker:down` | Convenience alias for the `docker:down` command in the IAC directory `attach` | Convenience alias for the `attach:frontend` command in the IAC directory
+`lint` | Run the linter to detect linting issues `lint:fix` | Run the linter and automatically fix any trivial issues `docker:up` | Convenience alias for the `docker:up` command in the IAC directory `docker:down` | Convenience alias for the `docker:down` command in the IAC directory `attach` | Convenience alias for the `attach:frontend` command in the IAC directory